Nuhvi/facebook-replica/README.md

  bundle exec figaro install
 ```

-open the  config/application.yml and enter yout APP_ID and APP_SECRET, for example:
+open the  config/application.yml and enter your APP_ID and APP_SECRET, for example:

 ```yaml
 facebook_app_id: '5346435734534'